GIS Hands-On

 Track A is the hands-on GIS track.
 Every session puts software in front of you.
 You will work through real district data — importing, geocoding, analyzing, and presenting — using the same tools your district already has or can access.

-By the end of three days, you will have a complete ArcGIS Pro workflow for enrollment analysis and boundary mapping that you built yourself and can replicate independently.
+By the end of the conference, you will have a complete ArcGIS Pro and SchoolSite Pro workflow for enrollment analysis and boundary mapping that you built yourself — and that you can run independently every year going forward.

-- Navigate and configure ArcGIS Pro for K-12 planning work
+- Navigate and configure ArcGIS Pro and SchoolSite Pro for K-12 planning

-- Run proximity, capacity, and equity spatial analyses
+- Run proximity, drive-time, and capacity spatial analyses

 Who Should Attend Track A